DanLeEpicMan/UpdatedMonolithSolver/README.md

 ```
 python start.py testBoard
 ```
-You don't need to include the file extension if your screenshot is a PNG.
-If it's a JPG, include .jpg at the end.
+**If you saved your image as a JPG, include .jpg with the board name.**

 ### ModuleNotFoundError: No module named 'PIL'